Joaoluislins/My_portfolio/README.md

 <br />

 ![Image](predictedvsactual.png)![Image2](featinfluence.png)
-> The objective of the project is to apply Multiple Linear Regression (MLR), working with Python and a dataset that contains a sample of 5,000 rentals listings in Manhattan, Brooklyn, and Queens, active on StreetEasy in June 2016.
+> The objective of the project is to predict rent prices, applying Multiple Linear Regression in 14 feats, working with Python and a dataset that contains a sample of 5,000 rentals listings in Manhattan, Brooklyn, and Queens, active on StreetEasy in June 2016.

 Project built as part of the Data Scientist Career Certification, provided by Codecademy. \
 It's a partnership between StreetEasy and Codecademy to provide a real business case study.